RoaringBitmap/roaring/README.md

 and  Apache Lucene (http://lucene.apache.org/) (as well as supporting systems such as Solr and Elastic).

-The original java version can be found at https://github.com/RoaringBitmap/RoaringBitmap
+The original java version can be found at https://github.com/RoaringBitmap/RoaringBitmap and there is a C/C++ version at  https://github.com/RoaringBitmap/roaring

-The Java and Go version are meant to be binary compatible: you can save bitmaps from a Java program and load them back in Go, and vice versa.
+The Java, C, C++ and Go version are binary compatible: e.g,  you can save bitmaps from a Java program and load them back in Go, and vice versa.
+The format specification can be found at https://github.com/RoaringBitmap/RoaringFormatSpec

 This code is licensed under Apache License, Version 2.0 (ASL2.0).